 Overview

 The TFDF Header for Proximity operations utilizes a subset of the fields defined in USLP.
-Because Proximity-1 is defined to use variable-length Frames exclusively, the USLP Pointer Field is not needed in the TFDF Header.
+Because Proximity-1 is defined to use variable-length Frames exclusively, the optional USLP First Header/Last Valid Octet Pointer Field is not used in the TFDF Header.
 Thus the TFDF Header reduces to a header composed of two fields immediately followed by the Transfer Frame Data Zone (TFDZ).